Most recently completed:

 - Contribute refreshments to volunteer projects

-- Funding for a barn owl taxidermy, expected to be placed in the Visitor Center in summer 2022.
+- Funding for a barn owl taxidermy, expected to be placed in the Visitor Center in 2022.

 - Volunteer at the Redwood Mountain Fair to raise money for Quail Hollow.